Hi I’m Eleanor

 I got my master’s degree from UC Berkeley focusing on innovation in water treatment.

 I then worked for a small water utility tech consulting firm where I evaluated the latest, most cutting-edge water tech and matched it to the most pressing needs of water utilities.
 After moving on from there, I pursued the Fundamentals of Engineering exam (EIT certificate) and did a quick tour of the public sector side on a contract with San Francisco Public Utilities Commission.
 I got to support a cool team working through the decision-making stage of how to approach updating generational-level water storage infrastructure.
 Then, I made a stop in dry utilities - I started doing fundamental design preparation work and calculations, and I went to nine pre-construction meetings in eight months.
+I took a training on AutoCAD, and after that, I worked for an electrical contracting firm that specialized in industrial builds (think about all the electricity and all the component parts needed in massive transportation projects and water/wastewater treatment plants.)

 Why is your website called “Paaneeni and more”?